alloba/book-of-hours-notes/books/On What is Contained By Silver.md

 ## Description
 On What is Contained By Silver

 A dire bestiary of the horrors to be found in mirrors.
-This is a recent edition of a third century text by 'Poemander'.
+This is a recent edition of a third century text by '[[Poemander]]'.
 ### Partial Study Description
 I'm Reading...